When I’m Using Cannabis Daily, My Crohn’s is in FULL REMISSION

 The doctor who prescribed all of the narcotics dropped me as a patient.
 I was truly mortified.
 I couldn’t deny my problem anymore, so I went to a detox facility then rehab for 28 days.
 After that, I stayed clean but still had tremendous pain and nausea and had no idea what to do about it.

 Well, after being clean around 6 months, I developed leukocytoclastic vasculitis – itchy, painful red dots all over and they got worse fast…growing together and weeping.
 My skin was sloughing off.
-I was in so much pain I had to accept the narcotics after 2 days in the hospital.
-(Vasculitis can be caused by Crohn’s Disease.)
+I was in so much pain I broke down and took narcotics after 2 days in hospital.
+(Crohn’s Disease can cause vasculitis.)

 I was back on the pain meds and devastated.
 One night I just got so sick of the pills and the constant pain, I smoked a joint.
 There was IMMEDIATE pain relief and stress relief, like my mind was clearer!